Pulau Tekong

-Pulau Tekong, also known colloquially as Tekong or Tekong Island, is the second-largest of Singapore's outlying islands after Jurong Island.
-Tekong is located off Singapore's northeastern coast, east of Pulau Ubin.
-Since the 1990s, the island has been used by the Singapore Armed Forces (SAF) and is generally restricted from public access.
-Transport to the island for permitted persons is via the SAF Changi Ferry Terminal at Changi Beach.
+Pulau Tekong (Singapore English pronunciation: /ˈtəkɒŋ/ TUH-kong), also known colloquially as Tekong or Tekong Island, is Singapore's largest outlying island.
+It lies off the northeastern coast of the mainland, to the east of Pulau Ubin.
+Since the 1980s, Pulau Tekong has been used by the Singapore Armed Forces (SAF) as a restricted military training ground, with public access prohibited.
+Transport for permitted personnel is provided via the SAF Changi Ferry Terminal located at Changi Beach.